John Truelove: Company structure and development

 Since 2000, Truelove has concentrated his efforts on his music publishing company, Truelove Music.
 The Truelove Music catalogue currently stands at over 7000 songs, and now focuses primarily on developing music for film, TV and special projects.
 The roster includes composers like Gui Boratto, Woody McBride and John Graham, and notable films to feature Truelove Music Publishing music include Layer Cake, The Football Factory and The Spirit.
 TV synchs include music for Sky Sports UK, Damages and Sex and the City.

 Memberships and affiliations

 He has sat on the panel of the MCPS (Mechanical Copyright Protection Society) – PRS For Music (formerly the Performing Rights Society) Alliance.
 Truelove Music Publishing is also affiliated with a number of other music industry bodies including PPL and Music Publishers Association in the UK, ASCAP and BMI in the USA, GEMA in Germany, STIM in Sweden, UBC (Brazilian Union of Composers), and BUMA STEMRA in the Netherlands.
-John is currently a board director at PRS, a board director at IMPEL, chair of the PRS Dance Committee, a PRS Distribution Committee member, a PRS Licensing Committee member, a board of advisers member at the Association For Electronic Music (AFEM) and was a board director at the Music Publishers Association (MPA) from 2012-2018.
+John is currently a board director at PRS, a board director at IMPEL, chair of the PRS Dance Committee, a PRS Distribution Committee member, a PRS Licensing Committee member, a board of advisers member at the Association For Electronic Music (AFEM) and was a board director at the Music Publishers Association (MPA) from 2012 to 2018.